Neurotech-Hub/Hublink-Gateway-Setup/README.md

 ## Quick Start

+CanaKit RPi's come with pre-installed software, otherwise use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to load the OS onto a 32GB micro SD card.

+The name of the RPi should be `hublink` with a documented password.

 For installation, download and run the setup script with a single command:
 ```bash
 curl -sSL https://raw.githubusercontent.com/Neurotech-Hub/Hublink-Gateway-Setup/main/setup.sh | sudo bash